 The applied was replaced with industrial to make the programmes more attractive to prospective students.
 In September of 2006/2007 session, the department of Natural Sciences was split into four Departments namely Departments of Biological Sciences offering B.Sc Biology, Microbiology and Biochemistry programmes; Chemistry offering B.Sc Industrial Chemistry; Mathematics offering B.Sc.
 Industrial Mathematics and Physics offering B.Sc Industrial Physics.
 The Department of Chemistry offers a 4-year Bachelor of Science (B.Sc.) degree in Industrial Chemistry with options in Materials/Polymer, Analytical and Environmental Chemistry.
 The degree programme is designed to produce graduates with sound basic knowledge of Chemistry and its applications in industries.

 Prof. M. Adediran Mesubi was the first Head of the Department of Chemistry in 2006.
 Thereafter, Professor J. O. Echeme succeeded him in 2010-2011.
 Dr. K. O. Ajanaku was appointed the Acting Head of the Department in 2011/2012 academic session.
 In 2012/2013 academic session, Dr. A. I. Inegbenebor became the Acting Head of the Department while Prof. K. O. Ajanaku returned as Head in 2013/2014 till 2015/2016 academic session.
-In 2016/2017 academic session, Dr. A. B. Williams became the Acting Head of the Department.
+In 2016/2017 academic session, Dr. A. B. Williams became the Acting Head of the Department and completed his tenure successfully as full Head of the Department and Professor in 2017/2018 academic session.
 Prof. O. O. Ajani is the current Head of the Department.

 The philosophy of the Department is centered on strategic human resources development effort to effectively impart our students with modern Chemistry education towards arousing their entrepreneurial spirits for self-employment and to build a diversified, productive and sustainable economy.